justeslam/offsec2/checklists/http.md

 - Wherever you can upload files, see what files you are allowed to upload.
 If .php files are blacklisted, then you can try to use .pHP, .phps, .php7, pht, phpt, phtml, php3, php4, php5, php6 instead.
 If .sh files are blacklisted, then you can try to use .zsh instead.

-- Whitelisting may be able to be bypassed through methods such as adding a null byte injection, "shell.php%00.txt", or by using double extensions for the file, "shell.txt.php"
+- Whitelisting may be able to be bypassed through methods such as adding a null byte injection, "payload.php\x00.png", "shell.php%00.txt", "echo '89 50 4E 47 0D 0A 1A 0A' | xxd -p -r > mime.php.png", or by using double extensions for the file, "shell.txt.php"

 - Try changing the Content-Type header in Burp to something that you know it accepts, such as s image/jpeg, image/gif, image/png.